V-Squared/v2-Plan/road-map/strategy.md

 layout: page
 menu: Strategy
 title: Strategy of Road Map
-description: How to design Campaign Goals so that each consecutive Campaign moves V² closer to V² True North
+subtitle: How to design Campaign Goals so that each consecutive Campaign moves V² closer to V² True North
 breadcrumbs: Strategy
-order: 2
 ---